 Official Municipal Website for the Town of Kingfield

-Nestled in a river valley surrounded by the Longfellow Mountain Range, Kingfield is known for its scenic qualities, inclusing outstanding views of mountains, valleys and rivers.
+Welcome to our official website, used to communicate with our residents, businesses, and visitors.
+At the Town of Kingfield we always strive to provide up-to-date information on town services and how we are working to enhance your quality of life.
+Check back often for updates on recreation activities, the latest actions of the Board of Selectmen, town news, and other areas of interest.
+Nestled in a river valley surrounded by the Longfellow Mountain Range, Kingfield is known for its scenic qualities, including outstanding views of mountains, valleys and rivers.
 The Route 27 Scenic Byway bisects Kingfield, Carrabassett Valley and Eustis.

 Kingfield Village lies at the confluence of the West Branch and Carrabassett Rivers and the intersection of Routes 16, 27 and 142.